Gabrielbjb/growtopia-info/README.md

     "Title":"Water Bucket"
 }
 ```
-Code language can be found in: https://community.fandom.com/wiki/Help:Language_code
+Language code can be found in: https://community.fandom.com/wiki/Help:Language_code

 ## Bugs
 Yeah...... i hate bug, especially cockroaches!
 Here's the list of bugs I found in this package